Blanchard-lab/lab-guides/CONDA.md

 - Install our own packages into these environments
 - Store environments and packages on `babbage` so they **do not** take up home directory space
 - Share pre-built environments for our projects so others can get going faster

-## Environments

-Conda environments are self-contained Python installations containing packages, scripts, and environment variables needed to run a project.
-Different environments can have different versions of packages that would normally conflict if you tried to install them all at once on your machine.
-This can even include having different versions of Python, CUDA libraries, Tensorflow or PyTorch.

-Creating new environments or cloning existing environments is **cheap and fast** in conda because conda makes use of links to packages.

-The goal is to **create an environment for each project**.
-Ideally, this would mean having a conda environment per git repository you use.
-There are several use cases for this:

-### 1. Using Someone Else's Code

-Many paper authors are now publishing a `requirements.txt` or an `environment.yml` file in their repositories that contain a list of necessary packages and versions to help people get up and running faster.
-By creating a new, isolated environment when using that repository we can install whatever crazy custom versions and packages the original authors used without fear of breaking our own projects.

-### 2. Maintaining Backward Compatibility for Your Own Code

-With our own projects, maintaining one environment per project means we don't have to worry about maintaining backwards compatibility with older projects when we move on to new projects.
-The speed of development of core libraries like Tensorflow or PyTorch is lightning fast.
-Even minor revision changes in libraries regularly break things.
-By maintaining separate environments for each project, we know we can freeze the versions in time so we can easily return months or years later.
-Have a codebase that still uses Tensorflow 1, but you are currently working with a bleeding edge Tensorflow 2.X?
-No problem, just switch back to the old environments.

-### 3. Sharing Environments With Collaborators

-With our shared environment structure, it makes it really easy for collaborators to get up and running.
-Once the the primary author has an environment setup, all a collaborator needs to do is activate that environment and they are all set!

 ## Getting Started